 Timing is everything—especially when it comes to muscle growth.
-And while some exercise guidelines already suggest eating protein during or immediately after resistance training in order to build bulk, a new study—published in Nutrition & Metabolism—wondered if your pattern of intake throughout the day how often to take protein matters too.
+And while some exercise guidelines already suggest eating protein during or immediately after resistance training in order to build bulk, a new study—published in Nutrition & Metabolism—wondered if your pattern of intake throughout the day matters too.

 To get the lowdown on the best time to eat protein, researchers asked a group of men to do leg extensions, then follow one of three whey protein regimens: 10 grams every 1.5 hours; 20 grams every 3 hours; or 40 grams every 6 hours.